 REMARKABLE: The Derivative Financial Instrument™ is a contract for which, NOT EVEN BANKRUPTCY COURT CAN UNWIND because it’s at Fair Cash Value and not to the detriment of the Creditor.
-The Derivative Financial Instrument™ protects the assets even after the owner loses a lawsuit; making key to the best of the Asset Protection Strategies.
+The Derivative Financial Instrument™ protects the funds/wealth even after the owner loses a lawsuit.
 This is because the courts cannot set aside the purchase . . . it’s not voidable by a creditor as a fraudulent transfer, nor by a bankruptcy court as an “executory contract.”
-The result is one of the best asset protection strategies for small business owners.
+The result is one of the best ways for small business owners to guard their wealth.

 We look forward to our visit with you and your professional representatives to assist you with the advancement of your estate planning.

-Rocco Beatrice, CPA (Certified Public Accountant), MST (Master of Science in Taxation), MBA (Master of Business Administration), CWPP (Certified Wealth Protection Planner), CAPP (Certified Asset Protection Planner), CMP (Certified Medicaid Planner), MMB (Master Mortgage Broker)
+Rocco Beatrice, CPA (Certified Public Accountant), MST (Master of Science in Taxation), MBA (Master of Business Administration), CWPP (Certified Wealth Protection Planner), CAPP (Certified A/P Planner), CMP (Certified Medicaid Planner), MMB (Master Mortgage Broker)

 Managing Director, Estate Street Partners, LLC

 Riverside Center Building II, Suite 400, Newton, MA 02466